Dummi26/mers/README.md

 Now, create a new text file (or choose one from the examples) and run it: `mers <file>`.

+## Known Issues (only major ones)

+### Multithreading

+If a function is called from two threads, all local variables of that function are shared.
+This doesn't affect builtin functions, and since functions usually don't take long to execute, the change of anyone encountering this is low, but it's something to be aware of.
+It's a simple fix in theory, but a lot of work to implement, which is why the bug isn't fixed yet.

 ## Docs

 [intro](docs/intro.md)